2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 5. The communication to adopt

-What are the different communications around a SPIFF?
+What are the different communications around SPIFF?
 What communication channels do you use?

 Communication is the most important thing.
-First of all, before the challenge, the challenge must be really understood by everyone, both the managers and the sales reps.
+Firstly, before the challenge, the challenge must be really understood by everyone, both the managers and the sales reps.

 If the challenge is not understood, there will be no support and the sales reps will not perform well.
 We therefore carry out a pre-communication where we explain the challenge, the rules, the goal of the game, etc. In order to create a dynamic.
 Generally, for long challenges, the pre-communication takes place on Friday, and the launch takes place the following Monday.

-About the communication during the challenge, first, we send a message on Monday to launch the challenge.
+About communication during the challenge.
+First, we sent a message on Monday to launch the challenge.
 At that time, we reiterate the main rules of the challenge to make sure that it is understood by everyone.
-We also ask the managers to put a message to create an extra dynamic
+We also ask the managers to put a message to create an extra dynamic.

 How do you feel about bringing in a new employee during a SPIFF?

-As an example, we had the case at the beginning of the year on a challenge that we had launched for the SDRs, and we integrated a newcomer during the challenge.
+As an example, we had the case at the beginning of the year of a challenge that we had launched for the SDRs, and we integrated a newcomer during the challenge.

 In my opinion, you have to integrate a newcomer if there is a challenge in progress because it allows him to join the team, to create this group cohesion.